vlandham/new_monsters/out/new_monsters.md

 With metal teeth and a powerful jaw.
 Just floating as it munched - no body at all.

+**UNFINISHED**

 # Baby Creep

 There's this thing that will creep while your babies asleep
 And it will slink right into their bed.

 And quick as a wink.
 What are you baby still sleeps.
 This creep gobbles it up toes to head.

 This will come with a surprise, but your babies quite fine.
 And will continue on sleeping soundly